Day Use - 06:00 AM to Sunset

-Crystal Cove SP
+Crystal Cove State Park

 The park's Mediterranean climate is characterized by moist, foggy summer mornings, with the fog burning off by midmorning to bring warm, sunny days and cool evenings.
-Crystal Cove State Park has 3.2 miles of beach and 2,400 acres of backcountry wilderness, which is popular for outdoor enthusiasts.
-The offshore waters are designated as an underwater park.
+Crystal Cove State Park has 3.2 miles of beach, 2,400 acres of backcountry wilderness, which is popular for outdoor enthusiasts and an offshore underwater area.
 Crystal Cove is used by mountain bikers inland and scuba and skin divers underwater.
 The beach is popular with swimmers and surfers.
 Visitors can explore tidepools and sandy coves.
 Crystal Cove offers sand and surf, rocky reefs, ridges and canyons - plus recreational opportunities - that appeal to everybody.
 State Park staff and docents conduct interpretive programs year-round including guided hikes, tidepool walks, and geology talks.

 The Crystal Cove Historic District is a 12.3-acre coastal portion of the 2,791-acre Crystal Cove State Park.
-The federally and State listed Historic District is an enclave of 46 vintage rustic coastal cottages originally built as a seaside colony in the 1930’s & ‘40’s and nestled around the mouth of Los Trancos Creek.
+The federally listed Historic District is an enclave of 46 vintage rustic coastal cottages originally built as a seaside colony in the 1930’s & ‘40’s and nestled around the mouth of Los Trancos Creek.
 It is one of the last remaining examples of early 20th century Southern California coastal development.

 Also available in the Historic District is the Beachcomber Café, a restored beachfront cottage, offering a relaxed dining atmosphere with spectacular ocean views and a quality menu for breakfast, lunch, and dinner.
-For more information see www.thebeachcombercafe.com.
+For more information see http://www.thebeachcombercafe.com/

 Location - Directions